hexpm/hexpm/lib/hexpm_web/templates/docs/dependency_policies.html.md

 $ mix hex.policy why PACKAGE
 ```

-`show` (the default) prints the per-policy state — visibility, source, and the restriction and overrides configured for each repository — along with the effective cooldown across all policies plus local config. `why PACKAGE` walks every version of the named package in the registry and prints which versions are blocked, by which policy, and for what reason.
+`show` (the default) prints the active policy's visibility, the restriction and overrides configured for each repository, and the effective cooldown across the policy and local config. `why PACKAGE` (or `why REPO/PACKAGE`) walks every version of the named package in the registry and prints which versions are blocked and for what reason — the uncapped view of what the resolution summary reports.

-#### Caching and fail-open
+#### Caching and failure behavior

-Each policy is cached on disk independently.
-On fetch failure — network blip, registry outage, signature mismatch — Hex falls back to the last-known-good cached payload and prints a stale warning.
-A per-policy maximum staleness of 30 days hard-fails resolution for that policy, capping how long a network adversary could suppress a refresh.
+A policy is an enforcement feature, so Hex fails closed: a malformed policy configuration or a policy that cannot be loaded aborts resolution instead of resolving unenforced.

+Fetched policies are stored in the local registry cache.
+When a refresh fails — network error, registry outage — and a previously fetched copy is cached, Hex prints an error and continues with the cached copy; without a cached copy resolution aborts.
+In offline mode the cached copy is used directly.

 ### How cooldown and policies interact

 A project that uses both features gets the intersection.
-Policies that declare their own cooldown participate in the effective cooldown via strictest-wins — local config can only make it stricter, never weaker.
+A policy that declares its own cooldown participates in the effective cooldown via strictest-wins — local config can only make it stricter, never weaker.
 Setting `HEX_COOLDOWN=0` only disables the local contribution and cannot override a cooldown imposed by an active policy.